yt-project/yt/doc/source/intro.rst

 it has been generalized to rely on commodity Python packages (mostly), its dependencies have been reduced, and thus its installation made significantly easier.

+In 2008, yt was extended by Jeff Oishi to include support for the Orion code.
+Additionally, it was selected for inclusion in the next public release of the Enzo code.

 What yt is and is not
 ---------------------